FancyDucc/3D-Particle-System/docs/properties/audio.md

 # Audio Properties

 The system can be customized to react to audio, letting you to create effects that sync with music or other sounds in your game.
+The 3D particle system is quite powerful when it comes to audio, as it has many features that can be easily accessed and to nearly every time provide a good result.

 !!! note